 This section contains a description of the major categories of Commonwealth expenditures.
-All percentages and amounts for fiscal 2019 are estimated and unaudited and for fiscal 2020 are projected.
+All amounts and percentages for fiscal 2020 are estimated and for fiscal 2021 are projected.

 Local Aid

 Commonwealth Financial Support for Local Governments.
 The Commonwealth makes substantial payments to its cities, towns and regional school districts (local aid) to mitigate the impact of local property tax limits on local programs and services.
 See "Property Tax Limits" below.
 Local aid payments to cities, towns and regional school districts take the form of both direct and indirect assistance.
 Direct local aid consists of general revenue sharing funds and specific program funds sent directly to local governments and regional school districts.
 The Commonwealth's budget for fiscal 2020 provides \$6.680 billion of state-funded direct and indirect local aid to municipalities.